-During some clear evenings there have been good conditions for seeing the northern lights.
-When it’s really bright, it’s enough to open the door and look out at the sky, but if you want to see it a bit better you’ll need to get away from the street lights for a bit.
-But in Storuman Lapland you don’t have to get out into the wilderness, we have the luxury of being able to enjoy the northern lights in great locations close to the community.
+During some clear evenings there can be good conditions to see northern light.
+When it’s really bright, it can be enough to open the door and look out at the sky, but if you want to see it a bit clearer you’ll need to get away from the street lights.
+In Storuman Lapland you don’t have to get out into the deep wilderness, we have the luxury of being able to enjoy the northern lights in easy accessible locations close to the community.

 For those interested in experiencing the Northern Lights, we recommend:

-– Follow the Northern Lights page on facebook for daily updates.
+– Following the Northern Lights page on facebook for daily updates.

 – Use an app, such as “Aurora” or “Aurora Alerts”.